The 2016 Regional Competition has concluded

-Check this website occasionally as information for the 2015 competition becomes available.
+Check this website occasionally as new information for the 2017 competition becomes available.

 Registration & Insurance Forms (required) are on the Register page.